Brighton and Hove Psychotherapy

 What are counselling and psychotherapy?

-Counselling and psychotherapy are two practices that are closely related that both fall under the category of ‘Talking Therapies’.
-All talking therapy hails back to the last century and Sigmund Freud, broadly seen as the ‘father’ of modern applied psychology.
+Counselling and psychotherapy are two practices that are closely related that both fall under the category of ‘Talk Therapy’.
+All talk therapy hails back to the last century and Sigmund Freud, broadly seen as the ‘father’ of modern applied psychology.

-Many people know that Freud ‘invented’ psychoanalysis – the practice of patients lying on a couch out of view of their analyst and sharing whatever comes into their mind – free association – with their analyst who, as he or she is out of view, gets ‘projected’ onto by the patient.
+Many people know that Freud ‘invented’ psychoanalysis – the practice of patients lying on a couch out of view of their analyst and sharing whatever comes into their mind – free associating – with their analyst who, as he or she is out of view, gets ‘projected’ onto by the patient.
+The analyst is therefore not related to as a whole person as the analysand (the person being analysed) knows very little about the life of the analysts and cannot see them due to the seating arrangement.

-Psychoanalysis changed the way we thought about the human mind and its lexicon – repression, ego, libido, to name a few – has become ubiquitous in everyday language.
+Psychoanalysis changed the way we thought about the both the actual human mind and its lexicon – repression, ego, libido, to name a few – all of which have become ubiquitous in everyday language.
 Far from being redundant, psychoanalysis has continued to evolve over the years with a strong British school emerging during the mid-20th century that has shaped how we think about infant and child development, as well as our relationship to self and others.

 How do counselling and psychotherapy relate to psychoanalysis?